Сarbon neutrality

 3

-DIAMOND MINING ENHANCES CARBONATION
+DIAMOND MINING ENHANCES CARBONIZATION

-Essentially, diamond mining activates and enhances a natural mechanism that existed long before humans.
+As a result, the natural process of CO₂ absorption accelerates sharply.
+In effect, diamond mining activates and amplifies a natural mechanism that existed long before humans.

 In nature

-Kimberlite is locked deep underground
+Kimberlite is locked deep within the earth

 When extracted from the ground